Uttam-299/mini-Projects/README.md

 # mini-Projects
-TO make small projects on java
+To make small projects on java